Woollen mill manufacturer, Reid & Taylor

 Fred was two in 1880 when his father Henry obtained an uncontested divorce from his mother Mary.
 This was followed by two attempts by Mary to have it overturned on the claim that Henry had obtained the divorce by fraud, i.e. by promising her £100 per year and part guardianship of the children if she did not contest it.
 She was unsuccessful on both occasions and was ordered to pay costs.

-Mary emigrated to the USA where she died in Seattle, Washington, in 1897.
-Fred and his elder brother Richard went to Sedbergh boarding school in Cumbria, then joined their father’s business, Reid & Taylor.
+Fred Graham and his elder brother Richard went to Sedbergh boarding school in Cumbria, then joined their father’s business, Reid & Taylor.

 Fred married Annie Macpherson, a minister’s daughter, in Elgin, Moray, in 1915 (see 2nd December in the Diary).
-After recovering from an injury during military training prior to getting married, he joined the 2/1st Lothians and Border Horse in 1916 as a private and served in France in 1916-1917.
+After recovering from an injury during military training prior to getting married, he joined the 2nd/1st Lothians and Border Horse in 1916 as a private and served in France in 1916-1917.
 He was a keen cricketer and golfer, seen below as captain of Langholm cricket team.

 Fred moved into Holmwood and ran the company until 1933 when he too died young, at age 55, also with no children.